coopidgin-foundation/coopidgin-label/README.md

 Currently, there is no auxiliary language project that really meet these three criteria.

-(I think the main goal of a coopidgin auxlang should be to become one lingua franca between auxiliary language creators, because it is really too ridiculous to claim to become THE world's auxiliary language: you'd immediately lose all credibility by having this claim.
-But I can't add a fourth point, it would be far too directive, and poll is still a big point...)

 ## Purpose
 The purpose of this label is to allow every speaker (in just a few mouse clicks):